Documentation

 Buckets API

-Before writing data you’ll need to create a Bucket in InfluxDB.
-Create a bucket using an HTTP request to the InfluxDB API /buckets endpoint.
+Before writing data you’ll need to create a bucket in your InfluxDB instance.
+To use the API to create a bucket, send a request to the following endpoint:

 curl --request POST \